i386x/pkmaint/README.md

 # A name of template (without .j2 suffix) of script that updates local
 # repository
 pkmaint_updatelocalreposcript_template: null

+# create_image_setup task
+# -----------------------
+# Variables:
+#   - pkmaint_imagebase
+#   - pkmaint_image_setup_template

+# A name of the qcow2 image without qcow2 extension
+pkmaint_imagebase: null

+# A name of the template of the image setup playbook.
+The possible values are:
+#   - fedora-setup
+#   - rhel-compose-setup
+#   - rhel-released-setup
+pkmaint_image_setup_template: null
 ```

 ## Dependencies